PrabodhBadwaik27/DSA-Problem-Solving-Cheatsheet/README.md

 #### Static Array
 Lookup - O(1)
 Append - O(1)
-Insert - o(n)
+Insert - O(n)
 Delete - O(n)

 #### Dynamic Array
 Lookup - O(1)
 Append - O(1)* : O(n) in case of reallocation of memory *(while other languages handles memory allocation by themselves, C has realloc() function)*
-Insert - o(n)
+Insert - O(n)
 Delete - O(n)

 #### String Question
 Convert String to Array
-C          : In C string is by itself stored as an array of characters.
+C          - In C string is by itself stored as an array of characters.
 Hence its characters can be directly accessed by indexing.
-C#, Java   : toCharArray()
+C#, Java   - toCharArray()
-Python     : list()
+Python     - list()
-JavaScript : split()
+JavaScript - split()

 #### Searching
 Is array sorted?